-The first part of the grid which we know until today was built almost 100 years ago, this grid is increased in size of the years and with higher voltage levels, but it had always the same structure.
-The grid was traditionally provided by electricity via coal, nuclear and natural gas stations, these sources are stable and get put on and off when needed to answer the demands of the grid.
-The structure how today’s electricity grid is operating is a top-down structure branches into an ever finer tree-like structure.
-In the picture on the side at picture of this is shown.
+The first part of the grid which we know until today was built almost 100 years ago, this grid is increased in size over the years and with higher voltage levels, but it had always the same structure.
+The grid was traditionally provided by electricity via coal, nuclear and natural gas stations, these sources are stable and are put on and off when needed to answer the demands of the grid.
+The structure how today’s electricity grid is operating is a top-down structure that branches into an ever finer tree-like structure.
+This is shown In the picture on the side.
 On the left side the big power plants are shown which distribute the energy on high voltage levels to the cities, where it is converted to lower levels for the companies and even lower levels for the customers.

 But what with those new smart meters from the electricity company?
 Is this also part of the Smart grids?
 In a way yes, these smart meters are helping the customers to save energy and give them more inside in the content of the energy bill.
 It also helps already to feed electricity back into the grid when it is produced on the rooftop.
 Another task of these smart meters is monitoring the electricity and get more knowledge of how people consume their electricity.
 This information is from value for the grid companies, who can use this to make better predictions in how much electricity is needed.

-The Dutch grids is one of the most reliable grids in Europa, in 2010 a Dutch household had as average for 34 minutes no electricity this is a good number, but it will be hard to keep the grid as reliable as it is now with the introduction of the new fluctuating energy sources.
+The Dutch grid is one of the most reliable grid in Europe, in 2010 a Dutch household had as an average for 34 minutes no electricity; this is a good number, but it will be hard to keep the grid as reliable as it is now with the introduction of the new fluctuating energy sources.
 This is why the industry is busy with introducing intelligent nodes to the grid to monitor and help the grid company to fix and locate any problems or failure in the grid.
 The intelligent nodes are consisting of electronics, meters, maybe also some storage and a way to communicate back to the grid owner.